Lindris/Lindris/README.md

 **MY STORY:-**
+-  Working in UX Design and Research

-- 👩‍🎓 Graduated from the intensive 16 week School of Code Bootcamp, which took me from zero to programmer, gaining experience of full stack front and back end development, UX/UI design, agile working, as well as team and personal development.
+- 👩‍🎓 Graduated from the intensive 16 week School of Code Bootcamp, which took me from zero to programmer, gaining experience of full stack front and back end development, UX/UI design, agile working, as well as some awesome team and personal development.
-- 👩‍🏫 Also with exensive client-focused experience in business psychology consulting and training.
+- 👩‍🏫 Extensive client-focused experience in business psychology consulting and training.
 - 😄 Collaborating in an agile team, pair programming front and back ends, designing user research, user interface, wireframes.
 Technologies include JavaScript, React, Postman, Next.js, UI libraries, SQL, Heroku, Netlify.
 - 🚀 Now looking for a role creating tech products that make a difference and create impact.
 - ➡️ How to reach me: visit me on linkedIn www.linkedin.com/in/linda-harris-lindris